 However, if you are loving the goldware there are plenty of great ones out there, just keep in mind that if you buy the real stuff it is hand wash only, and while it takes a lot of work, it will last forever.
 Martha Stewart has a great article How to Clean your Tabletop Essentials that covers the basics.

-I also played up the gold coin theme by spray painting some silver dollar eucalyptus gold, seen above.
+I also played up the gold coin theme by spray painting some silver dollar eucalyptus leaves gold, seen above.
 Silver Dollar eucalyptus is named for its coin like appearance and the fact it is the size of a silver dollar.
-As a floral designer, a pro trick we use all the time is spray painting greenrery, especially a metallic shade, to add visual interest and texture to arrangements.
-So this one seemed like a no brainer to me, a coin shaped greenery I can paint gold, check!I also thought it was a fun idea to use a single leaf as a place card.
-For laughs I gave everyone an Irish version of their name, unless their name was already on the Irish spectrum.
+As a floral designer, a pro trick we use all the time is spray painting greenrery, especially a metallic shade, this adds visual interest and texture to all arrangements.
+So honestly this one seemed like a no brainer to me, a coin shaped greenery I can paint gold, for the table, check!I also thought it was a fun idea to use a single leaf as a place card.
+Just for laughs I gave everyone an Irish version of their name, unless their name was already on the Irish spectrum.
 We also thought it would be fun to have everyone tell an Irish Limerick as well.
-Some of those I cannot repeat, but they were funny just the same.
-For dessert, we had my yummy homemade Bailey’s Irish Cream Brownie Bites, link over for the recipe.
-Which if you are a lover of Irish Cream and chocolate you are going to love these ooey gooey brownies, they are delicious.
+Some of those I cannot repeat, but they were all funny just the same.
+For dessert, we had my yummy homemade Bailey’s Irish Cream Brownie Bites, here is the link for my recipe.
+If you are a lover of Irish Cream and chocolate you are going to love these ooey gooey brownies, they are delicious!
 One last festive tip I have for you, if you want to add a little more of a Saint Patrick’s Day feel with the glittery four leaf clovers and Leprechaun hats like the ones above.
-Try using them as disposable cupcake holders or shrouds for your single serve items, like the Mac & Cheese seen above.
-It is just enough to add some fun but you can toss it when you are done, or wear it as a tiny hat while you tell dirty limericks, whatever works for you.
+Try using them as disposable cupcake holders seen above, or even shrouds for your single serve items like Mac & Cheese cups.
+It is just enough to add some fun, but you can toss it when you are done, or wear it as a “wee tiny hat while you tell your dirty limericks”, whatever works for you.
 Happy Saint Patrick’s Day!